Here is one of Daves paychecks from Shelby American Inc

 write to their friend as well so Sherry helped the kids with their letters but didn't have time for her own that day.
 Dave MacDonald,

-who was at Indianapolis preparing for the Indy 500 on May 30th, wanted to see the kids' letters before they were mailed and asked
+who was at Indianapolis preparing for the Indy 500 on May 30th, wanted to see Richie & Vicki's letters before they were mailed and

-Sherry to bring them with her when she came to Indy.
+asked Sherry to bring them with her when she came to Indy.
 Sherry did bring the letters but Dave never got to see them before the race.
-A

 Richie's letter, along with his favorite good luck charm that he wanted Fireball to have.

-Legendary "Father of the Corvette" Zora Arkus-Duntov considered Dave to be a friend and even visited Dave at his home in California
+Legendary "Father of the Corvette" Zora Arkus-Duntov considered Dave a good friend and even visited him at his home in California in

-in 1962 to talk about the "Corvette Special" Dave had designed.
+1962 to talk about the "Corvette Special" Dave had built.
 Below is Zora's donation to Richie & Vickie's college fund.

 Lap records for Riverside International Raceway